s5uishida/free5gc_ueransim_sample_config/README.md

 <h3 id="changes_cp">Changes in configuration files of free5GC 5GC C-Plane</h3>

-The following combination of DNN and S-NSSAI parameters can be used in the logic that selects UPF as the connection destination by PFCP.
+The combination of DNN and S-NSSAI parameters can be used in the logic that selects UPF as the connection destination by PFCP.

 - DNN
 - S-NSSAI